siddoshi93/InsightAgent/cadvisor/README.md

 InsightFinder agent can be used to monitor performance metrics of docker containers using cadvisor.

+Tested with Ubuntu 14.04, Redhat 7.2, Centos 7.2.

+Required docker version: 1.9.1 and later.

+Required cadvisor version: 0.19.3 and later.

 ##### Instructions to register a project in Insightfinder.com
 - Go to the link https://insightfinder.com/
 - Sign in with the user credentials or sign up for a new account.